Standing up to a bully may be the hardest and most frightening thing a child will ever do.

 Yul is a Yale-trained attorney, Survivor winner, and now a television news host

-People listed Jul as “The Sexiest Man Alive,” he has a law degree from Yale, was the first Asian-American winner of Survivor, and became a CNN special correspondent, a lecturer at the FBI Academy, then deputy chief for the Federal Communication Commission’s Consumer and Governmental Affairs Bureau.
-Take that, speech impediment!
+People magazine listed Jul as “The Sexiest Man Alive”.
+He has a law degree from Yale, became the first Asian-American winner of Survivor, was a CNN special correspondent, a lecturer at the FBI Academy, then became deputy chief of the Federal Communication Commission’s Consumer and Governmental Affairs Bureau.
+How’s that for a kid with a speech impediment!

 #15 Tom Ford